deargle-classes/security-analytics-assignments/_labs/lab-github-and-github-pages.md

 When you commit code to a github-pages-enabled repo, github runs jekyll against it to generate the _static content_ that gets served when you visit the pages url.

+## Sign the class website yearbook

+Once you have completed the "Hello World" project, skimmed the markdown guides, and launched your website, you should be able to sign the class yearbook.

+Submit a pull request to edit the class repository.

+Specifically, "sign" the class repo `index.md` page (find the yearbook URL on canvas).
+Follow the example already there for "Dave Eargle" -- include a link to your github profile (e.g., <https://github.com/deargle>), and to your built website (e.g., <https://deargle.github.io>).
+Once you have opened the pull request, submit a link to your pull requests.

+{% include lab_question.html question='Submit a link to your pull request that signs the class yearbook.' %}